 The Image of God

 God’s vision for you . . .
 God’s dream for you . . .
-God’s plans and purposes for you . . . are to restore you into his clear image.
+God’s purposes for you . . . are to restore you into his clear image.
 God originally created humans in his clear image.
 By sin, you marred, blurred, and dimmed his image in you.
 God is restoring his clear image in you.
 It’s really that simple.
 That’s why you’re here for this mortal stage of your journey through time.
 The fullest—the perfect—image of God is Jesus Christ (2 Corinthians 3: 18; 4: 4; Colossians 1: 15; Hebrews 1: 3).
 Jesus is the unmarred, unblemished, completely focused image of God.
 You are a marred, blurred, fuzzy, unfocused image of God.
 What’s the definition of “image of God” in humans?
 It means that we are visible representations of the invisible God.
 Jesus is God’s perfect visible representation; You are God’s imperfect visible representation.
 How is God restoring his clear image in you?
-You must cooperate with the Holy Spirit daily as He empowers you (from within where He lives in your spirit) to change your mind from choosing to live a sin-filled life to choosing to live a Jesus-filled life.
+You must cooperate with Holy Spirit daily as He empowers you (from within where He lives in your spirit) to change your mind from choosing to live a self-filled life to choosing to live a Jesus-filled life.
 It’s a day-by-day, week-by-week, month-by-month process during 2010 by which God will restore you into his clear image…if you fully cooperate with Him in that process.

-Changing your mind (what the Bible terms “repenting” or “putting on the mind of Christ”) day after day, year after year, changes you more and more into the fully restored, clear image of God.
+Changing your mind (what the Bible terms “repenting” or “putting on the mind of Jesus”) day after day, year after year, changes you more and more into the fully restored, clear image of God.
 (Romans 12: 1 and 2; Ephesians 4: 23, etc.) During 2010, God will take whatever steps are necessary (many known only to Him) in order to accomplish his vision for you.
 He is eternally farsighted.
 You are very often shortsighted, not seeing beyond the finite limitations of your mortal life.
 Your past does not necessarily equal your future: to be fully restored into the clear image of God.
 As mentioned earlier, God is an altogether good God, and everything He does is good.
 (Psalm 119: 68) Everything—everything!—that happens in your life is working toward your ultimate, final good.
 (Genesis 50: 20; Romans 8: 28, and similar references taken together as a whole!)

 Like a magnet irresistibly draws iron filings to itself, God is inexorably drawing you to Himself through the once-for-all sacrifice of Jesus on the cross of Calvary—continually restoring you into his clear image!
 (John 6: 44 and 12: 32) The Bible begins with “In the beginning God . . . . ” The Bible wraps it all up with “In the end God . . . . ” (Genesis 1: 1 and 1 Corinthians 15: 28) As I indicated earlier, what I have written about the image of God is only one of the ways the Bible illustrates God’s plans and purposes for you during 2010; there are numerous other “word-pictures” in the Bible where God teaches about his plans and purposes for you.